-Select the parallel port mode according to the type of printer device connected to your onboard parallel port.
-The parallel modes are SPP, EPP, ECP and ECP+EPP.
-The default is ECP+EPP.
-ECP Mode Use DMA is used to select a DMA channel for the parallel port.
-The options are I and 3.
+If you selected ECP, "ECP Mode Use DMA" will appear.
+This is used to select a DMA channel for the parallel port.
+The options are 1 and 3.
 Default setting: 3.

 3.1.9 Supervisor Password

 If you want to protect your system and setup from unauthorized entry, set a supervisor's password with the "System" option selected in the BIOS Features Setup.
 If you want to protect access to setup only, but not your system, set a supervisor's password with the "Setup" option selected in the BIOS Features Setup.
 You will not be prompted for a password when you cold boot the system.